-I came to personally know and serve the Lord as a child while still in grade school.
-But as an adult, even though I was a strong Christian, and a leader in my church, a combination of people’s actions and hard circumstances of life caused my Faith, trust, and belief in God to be rocked to the core.
-I felt betrayed by God and those who claimed the name, “Christian.”
-Later I came to realize I had arrived at life-changing crossroad.
-I was broken physically, emotionally and spiritually, and couldn’t even function enough to care for my family.
-I experienced what it meant to be a, “basket case”.
+Contributor to “Share YOUR Story” page | I came to personally know and serve the Lord as a child while still in grade school.
+But as an adult, even though I was a strong Christian, and a leader in my church, a combination of people’s failures and actions, and the hard circumstances of life, caused my Faith, trust, and belief in God to be rocked to the core.
+I broke.
+I can still remember clearly when it happened.
+It literally felt like something snapped in me–like a spring that had been wound too tight and suddenly let go.

-I no longer wanted to put my faith and trust in a God I could no longer trust, yet I also knew the alternative life if I did not, and most definitely didn’t want that either!
-I basically cried, “Uncle” with God, and literally through gritted teeth told Him, “OK.
-I will serve you… but only because you’re bigger than I am!”
+I no longer wanted to put my faith and trust in a God I could no longer trust, yet I also knew what the alternative meant if I did not—and most definitely didn’t want that either!
+At my turning point I had basically cried, “Uncle” with God, and literally through gritted teeth told Him, “OK.
+I will serve you—but only because you’re bigger than I am!”
 God saw my heart.
-He knew I wasn’t being disrespectful… I was being brutally honest with myself AND Him.
-And that was enough for our Father, for according to His own Word, “the fear of God is the beginning of wisdom.”
-I had just taken my first baby step on a long road to spiritual healing.
+He knew I wasn’t being disrespectful; I was being brutally honest with myself AND Him.
+And that was enough for our merciful heavenly Father, for according to His Word, “the fear of God is the beginning of wisdom.”
+I had just taken my first baby step on what was to be a long road to spiritual healing.

 “The fear of God is the beginning of wisdom,” became very real to me that memorable day.
 And I marvel at where this “new life in Christ” continues to take me.

-I now anchor my life on it.
+My stability is now possible for I finally anchored my life on it.